 Look at the plot.
 The data is linear, independent, and equally distributed.
 So, it meets the assumptions of simple linear regression.

 Now let's build a simple linear regression model with this dataset.
+You will get the full code in Google Colab.

 The first step will be preprocessing the dataset.
 As this model deals with just two variables, we can take the Experience column as the independent variable in the feature matrix X, and the Salary column as a dependent variable in the dependent variable vector y.